Scott Meredith founded the Agency in 1946 which ultimately sold 25,000 titles.

 The award winning New York City nonprofit retained the Agency to seek text and trade publishing opportunities for its 7,500 student written and professionally supervised essays.

-Arthur Klebanoff became the owner and president of the Scott Meredith Literary Agency in 1993.
-Arthur is a leading literary agent and an influential presence in the publishing industry since the 1970s.
-He has represented books that have grossed more than $1 billion in retail sales.
-Arthur is the author of The Agent: Personalities, Politics and Publishing (2002).
+Arthur Klebanoff has owned the Scott Meredith Literary Agency since 1993.
+Arthur has represented books that have grossed more than $1 billion in retail sales.
+He is the author of The Agent: Personalities, Politics and Publishing (2002).

 MARY JO ANNE VALKO WARNER: RIGHTS MANAGER